Unity-Technologies/XRLineRenderer/README.md

 ## Setup and usage

-1. Place the VRLineRenderer folder into the assets folder of your project.
+1. Place the VRLineRenderer folder into Assets\XR Utilities\VRLineRenderer in your project.

 2. Add a VRLineRenderer or VRTrailRenderer component to your gameobject.
 The interface is nearly identical to the built in Unity Line and Trail Renderers.